the

 attitude shifts, hard work and lots of patience and diplomacy, but I willed myself stronger,

 more vital and more muscular.
-If I am a medical-miracle personage, I hope
+If I am a medical-miracle, I hope

 to self-advocacy and aggressive proactive nutrition.
 I just want